Valarauka-GH/zmk-config-Corne-ish-Zen/config/README.md

 keys take up mostly familiar positions on the outer columns, and stay the same on all layers for easy combination with numbers, symbols, and each other.
+All of the modifier buttons can easily be swapped around to individual preference, if other positions feel more natural.

 The primary "innovation" which enables the rest of this setup is that the thumb Space and Enter keys